1

 Extra-Curricular Activities

-Prospective employers want to get a good idea of you as a person, not just your qualifications on paper.
-Use your application, and indeed your CV, to demonstrate your interests, hobbies and personal goals.
 When they inevitably ask you to ‘tell us about yourself’ give interviewers something to distinguish you from other applicants.
 Be remembered as ‘the one who coaches kids at the coding club’ or ‘the one who writes the tech blog’.

 Confidence

 There’s a fine line between confidence and arrogance.
 Knowing how to come across as self-assured and capable is something that requires a lot of practice.
-Being consistent in every part of your application – from covering letter to interview will help convey this message.
+Being consistent in every part of your application – from covering letter to the interview will help convey this message.

 If you need help creating a solid, effective CV and improving your interview technique, why not contact one of our team?
 Our team of experts can help you fine-tune your job-application skills and give you a greater chance of success when applying for your dream job.

-We provide a friendly, forward-thinking, 360° recruitment solution.
-With two decades of experience in the technology sector, we focus on happy hiring.
+We provide friendly, forward-thinking, 360° recruitment solutions.
+With two decades of experience in the tech sector, we focus on happy hiring.